-- A fairly recent Haskell platform.
-Version 2013.2.0.0 should be sufficiently recent, though it is better to be completely up to date. - The GNU Multiple Precision Arithmetic Library (GMP) is available from MacPorts/Homebrew and all major Linux distributions.
+- A fairly recent version of GHC.
+The earliest version we currently test with is 7.6.3. - The GNU Multiple Precision Arithmetic Library (GMP) is available from MacPorts/Homebrew and all major Linux distributions.

 Downloading and Installing

 The easiest way to install Idris, if you have all of the prerequisites, is to type: